Muru and Yena tracks

 • Please take care when crossing Cape Solander Drive near the picnic area.

-Cross Cape Solander Drive and walk along the road around 100m to reach Yena picnic area.
+Cross Cape Solander Drive again and walk along the road around 100m to reach Yena picnic area.
 Dramatically located on a grassy clifftop you’ll enjoy views of the weathered sandstone coastline and rock platforms up and down the coast, including Cape Solander to the south.
-Keep an eye on the ocean for soaring albatross, passing dolphins or seals, and from May to November look for migrating humpback whales.
+Keep an eye on the ocean for soaring albatross, sea eagles, passing dolphins or seals, and from May to November look for migrating humpback whales.
+Please keep away from cliff edges and don't venture onto the dangerous rock shelf at Yena picnic area as sudden waves can cause serious injury or sweep you into the ocean.

 Cross the road again to return to the visitor centre via Yena track.
 Why not detour along Banks-Solander track, which branches off Yena track, to learn more about this area’s native plants recorded by botanists Joseph Banks and Daniel Solander in 1770.